 Allegations of harassment of any sort by students, faculty or staff will not be tolerated.
-See page 30 of the Marietta College Student Handbook located at http://www.marietta.edu/community-standards
+See the college policy located at https://marietta.smartcatalogiq.com/2020-2021/2020-2021-Catalog-and-Student-Handbook/Student-Handbook/Harassment-Policy-and-Procedures

-The Program will not tolerate verbal or social media (see SOCIAL MEDIA POLICY) incivility by any member of the College community.
+The program will not tolerate verbal or social media (see SOCIAL MEDIA POLICY) incivility by any member of the College community.
 Examples of incivility include rude, sarcastic, obscene, disruptive or disrespectful behavior, threats, or damage to property.
 Students exhibiting uncivil behavior and/or behavior that significantly disrupts teaching, research, administrative, or student functions may be brought before the Progress and Conduct Committee for possible disciplinary action.